antevens/boatcontrol/README.md

-All critical parts are designed to be field servicable, components using through-holes are used where possible for better durability in mobile marine environments.
+All critical parts are designed to be field servicable, components using through-holes are used where possible for better durability in mobile marine environment.
 Note that these boards need to carry significant amounts of current (up to 660 Amperes!) and voltage (max 277V) and as such PCB thickness and clearances are CRITICAL along with proper thermal management.

-Special care has been taken to limit power consumption wherever possible, on it's own the board will only consume {INSERT_WATTS} watts when idle, if a Raspberry Pi (RPi) Zero is mated it will add 80mA, a fully fledged RPi 4 with all the bells and whistles will add up to 3.4 Watts, a Jetson Xavier NX will bring the total to 10-15 Watts depending on configuration.
+Special care has been taken to limit idle power consumption wherever possible, on it's own the board will only consume {INSERT_WATTS} watts while idling, if a Raspberry Pi (RPi) Zero is mated it will add 80mA, a fully fledged RPi 4 with all the bells and whistles will add up to 3.4 Watts, a Jetson Xavier NX will bring the total to 10-15 Watts depending on configuration.
 Jumpers are